Rest in the Father and Son

 Peace and Perspective From Dedicated Time with God

 The time you spend with God each day keeps things in perspective.
-It calls upon you to stop and be quiet and connect to God.
+It calls upon you to stop, be quiet, and connect to God.
 He knows your burdens.
 God knows your pain and worries.
 Even if you can’t form the words to ask, to pray, to thank, God knows.
 The Holy Spirit speaks on our behalf when we can’t find the words.

 26 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.